templetontsai/tweetWord2Vec/README.md

 ## TweetDBToFile Tab

 In this tab panel, it performs the transformation of data from MongoDB to text file.
 The tab exists for the purpose of experimients.
-However, it uses the database configuration exists in Sharon project which might not be applicable in the running enviroment of your.
+However, it uses the database configuration exists in Sharon project which might not be applicable in the running enviroment of yours.
 Please read Prerequsite for more info.

-  - In GUI, it is only required where the output file will be stored since all the other configuration is in the property file of source code.
+  - In GUI, it is required where the output file will be stored and the property file located where the program is run.

 ## TweetReshuffle Tab